Article Table Of Contents

 We limited our analysis to non-CDPs with a population greater than 5,000 people.
 That left us with 129 cities.

 We then calculated the HHI for each city by finding the racial breakdown of a city in percent terms, squaring them, and then adding the squares together.
-This left us with scores ranging from 3,581 (Grandview) to 9,569 (Savannah).
+This left us with scores ranging from 3,354 (St. Robert) to 9,619 (Savannah).

 Finally, we ranked each city based on the HHI with a lower score being more diverse than a high score.
-Grandview took the distinction of being the most diverse, while Savannah was the least diverse city.
+St. Robert took the distinction of being the most diverse, while Savannah was the least diverse city.
+You can download the data here.

 Read on for more information on how the cities in Missouri ranked for diversity or, for a more general take on diversity in america, head over to our ranking of the most diverse cities in America.